jupaaso/image-annotator/README.md

 Next check "launch.jason" file that it has right content.
 File is in sw_code folder.
 Correct location for this file in in ".vscode" folder.

 # requirements.txt with dependencies
+inageAnnotator uses partly python language.
+The "requirements.txt" file is availabe from source_code folder.

 Inside virtual environment there are following libraries
 <li> click </li>
 <li> Flask-SQLAlchemy </li>